gonoph/satellite-install/README.md

 ## OVERVIEW OF USAGE
 by Billy Holmes <billy@gonoph.net>

-These are scripts I wrote to help me install and configure a Satellite 6.1/6.2 Beta server.
+These are scripts I wrote to help me install and configure a Satellite 6.2 GA server.
 There is a bootstrap script that aids in getting the server to the point where you can checkout the repo and start the make process.

 The *Makefile* performs the actual package and install, but even after the server is configured, there are a lot of things left.